Misleading Claims About Solar

 "Never pay an electricity bill again!"

 As a guide, a typical 1.5 kilowatt (kW) solar panel system installed in Victoria can produce up to around one third of an average household’s daily energy consumption1.
 So, while you could potentially offset your entire electricity bill with solar power, it would take a larger than average (and generally more expensive) system to do so.
-Most people are installing 1.5 – 2 kilowatt systems that can lead to some significant savings, but not offset your whole bill.

 "Get in quick – rebates end soon!"